February 20, 2014 • Posted by Christina Fong

-With a little bit of elbow grease (figuratively of course), you can mix and mash cauliflower into a very tasty starch-free mock dish.
+With a little bit of elbow grease (figuratively speaking, of course), you can mix and mash cauliflower into a very tasty starch-free mock dish.
 Just use a hand blender or food processor to puree your boiled cauliflower until smooth or a consistency you prefer.
-Since it's pretty light on its own, you may want to add some thickening agents such as sour cream and cheese depending on your personal taste.
-However, not all recipes call for additional ingredients besides garlic, butter, salt and pepper.
+Since it's pretty light on its own, you may want to add some thickening agents such as sour cream and cheese, depending on your personal taste.
+However, some recipes don't call for much more than some garlic, butter, salt and pepper.

-We had previously written a blog post about a cauliflower pizza crust recipe we were itching to share.
+We had previously written a blog post about a cauliflower pizza crust recipe that we were itching to share.
 The fad may be dying down but the deliciousness of this reinvention hasn't changed one bit, and just because you've chosen to stay away from starchy foods doesn't mean you have to give up this all-time favorite!
-Give this recipe a try, and play around with different herbs to infuse different flavors into the crust.
+Give this recipe a try, and play around with a variety of herbs to infuse different flavors into the crust.

 Yes, you read correctly!
 There are plenty of other healthier grains to choose from if you want to cut down your rice-intake, but if you're looking for a non-grain substitute, throw some cauliflower in your food processor and pulse away.
 It couldn't be easier.
-Check out a basic recipe for Cauliflower fried rice below.
-Feel free to add chicken, beef, or shrimp to the recipe.
+Check out our basic recipe for Cauliflower Fried Rice below, and feel free to add chicken, beef, or shrimp to the recipe.

 Cauliflower Fried Rice